buckaroogeek/copr-k8s-refresh/README.md

 ## Goals

-We aim to provide first class support for Kubernetes packages in Fedora.
+Provide first class support for Kubernetes packages in Fedora.
 Packages that allow Fedora machines, whether physical or virtual, to be used as host OS in Kubernetes clusters.
 This explicitly includes Fedora CoreOS.

 We also aim to provide packages of all supported versions of Kubernetes available for a current release of Fedora.
 The go language is the used to develop Kubernetes with each Kubernetes release based on a specific version of go (major:minor version).
 Each release of Fedora has a specific version of go.
 Fedora 36, for example, provides go 1.18.x and Fedora 37 provides go 1.19.x.
 The goal for Kubernetes then would be to provide a default version of Kubernetes that aligns with the go version, and parallel installable versions of other Kubernetes releases that are still supported.